78 Super Awesome Hobbies to Pick Up in Your 20S

 Many people have forgotten about the night sky’s wonders.
 Watching the night sky for hours can be more entertaining than any Netflix special, and it’s completely free!

-With a small telescope like this one or powerful binoculars like these ones, you’ll be surprised at how much you can see in the sky.
+With a small telescope like this or powerful binoculars like these, you’ll be surprised at how much you can see in the sky.

 However, astronomy is more than just looking through a telescope.
 This entails learning as much as possible about the amazing universe through books, shows, lectures, and other sources.